cascafico/scripts/README.md

 # scripts & queries
-Various scripts and quesries for OSM and Qality assurance
+Various scripts and queries for OSM and Qality assurance

+## Italy Highway Names
+### getting municipalities
-## overpass-turbo query to get codici ISTAT of all italian municipalities:
+we need an overpass-turbo query to get codici ISTAT of all italian municipalities: http://overpass-turbo.eu/s/zJg
-http://overpass-turbo.eu/s/zJg

-## gathering street names in batches
+### gathering street names in batches
-ItalyHighwayNames.sh
+ItalyHighwayNames.sh splits query task in several province based queries